MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-data-pipelines.md

 ---
-title: Migrate data and pipelines in Microsoft Fabric
+title: Migrate data and pipelines from Azure Synapse to Microsoft Fabric
-description: Learn about your different options for migrating data and pipelines in Microsoft Fabric. ms.reviewer: sngun ms.author: aimurg
+description: Learn about your different options for migrating data and pipelines from Azure Synapse to Microsoft Fabric. ms.reviewer: sngun ms.author: aimurg
 author: murggu